erikberglund/erikberglund.github.io/_posts/2016-03-28-Script_Tip_Split_line_into_variables.markdown

 date: 2016-03-28 20:00:00
 ---

-This is a BASH script tip for improving multiple variable assignments from a single line.
+This is a BASH script tip for improving multi-variable assignments from a single line.

 # Example